w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

  **Solution TO PROBLEM 1 and 2**:

-Use SHACL (Shapes Constraint Language) for describing the class of actions regulated by one rule.
+Use SHACL (Shapes Constraint Language) for describing the class of actions regulated by one ODRL Rule.
 References for SHACL: https://www.w3.org/TR/shacl; https://www.w3.org/TR/shacl-af/#rules

-This is a SHACL shape that checks whether a focus node (in this case any instance of type odrl:Display class) conforms to the state constraints (having as target "http://example.com/asset:9898.movie" and being performed in Germany):
+This is a SHACL shape that checks whether a focus node (in this case any instance of type odrl:Display class) conforms to the **state constraints** (having as target "http://example.com/asset:9898.movie" and being performed in Germany):

 ```
 ex:SampleShape a sh:NodeShape ;